duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

 ```

   you can create development credentials (config/credentials/development.key and
-  config/credentials/development.yml.enc) with
+  config/credentials/development.yml.enc) and also for test
   ```

-  rails credentials:edit -e development
+  rails credentials:edit -e development rails credentials:edit -e test git add config/credentials/ git add config/credentials/test.key -f git add config/credentials/development.key -f
   ```
+  so you can commit that keys and use it tests
 * dhh videos On Writing Software Well
   https://www.youtube.com/watch?v=wXaC0YvDgIo&list=PL9wALaIpe0Py6E_oHCgTrD6FvFETwJLlx
   ```
   ```
-* actiontext is included in Rails 6 but you need to add stylesheets
+* actiontext is included in Rails 6 but you need to install
   ```
-  # app/assets/stylesheets/application.sass
-  //= require actiontext
+  rails action_text:install
   ```
+  add stylesheets is not needed in app/assets/stylesheets/application.sass `//= require actiontext`

   and you can use
   ```